-- The scanner is like a large ring with a large hole.
+- The scanner is a large ring with a large hole in the middle.
 The table moves through this hole.
 The scanner is not a tunnel. - The radiographers will guide you into the treatment position and draw some marks on your skin using a marker pen.
 An appropriate position will be determined at the scan, normally on your back.
-Please let us know during your appointment if you are struggling with this position. - The table is motorised; it moves slowly up and down through the scanner.
-These movements are fully controlled by the radiographers. - During your scan you will not feel or see anything, However, the machine makes loud noises similar to a washing machine. - The best thing you can do throughout your scan is to relax and breathe normally, unless specifically requested otherwise. - During your scan, you are observed the whole time by the scanning radiographers to ensure that you are ok. - Your scanning session will usually last between 15 30 minutes, however the radiographer will let you know if it will take any longer.
+Please let us know during your appointment if you are struggling with this position. - The table is motorised and it moves slowly up and down through the scanner.
+These movements are fully controlled by the radiographers. - During your scan you will not feel or see anything, however, the machine makes loud noises similar to a washing machine. - The best thing you can do throughout your scan is to relax and breathe normally, unless specifically requested otherwise. - During your scan you are watched the whole time by the scanning radiographers to ensure that you are okay. - Your scanning session will usually last between 15 30 minutes, however the radiographer will let you know if it will take any longer.